TomashuTTTT7/brigadier-plusplus/README.md

 IMPORTANT: brigadier-plusplus is not a one-to-one recreation of the original version.
 Some modifications were applied due to C++ specification and to make it easier to write command structure.
 I also tried to optimize memory and cpu usage as far as i could.

 ## Installation
 Brigadier is written as a header-only library, so you can just copy the source code and include it in your project.
+There is also single-header version.
 There is no need for additional compilation.
 Code is compatible with compilers: **gcc, clang, msvc** and platforms: **windows and linux**.

 Tests are written and developed under Visual Studio 2022 using CppUnitTest framework.